fpga-developer/pearl/readme.md

         * [`Compute.v`](Template/Compute.v) This file defines the number of hardware compute resources.
             * [`Compute_Single.v`](Template/Compute_Single.v) This file defines a single environment compute logic.
 This corresponds to a computational resource on the development board.
 If the user wants to add a new environment, they need to customize this file.
 We add CartPole as example in the template.
 * [`FPGAEnv.py`](Template/FPGAEnv.py) This file defines the parent class.
 After inheriting the parent class, different environment son classes need to modify the main places as follows.
-Please see the ["How to Add New Environments Using the FPGA-Gym Template"](User_Guide/Add_New_Environments.md) for details on how to add your own environment to the template.
+Please see the ["How to Add New Environments Using the PEARL Template"](User_Guide/Add_New_Environments.md) for details on how to add your own environment to the template.

 ## Quickstart
-If the environment you need is already available in the FPGA-Gym library, we provide a guide on ["How to Use the FPGA-Gym Library"](User_Guide/Use_the_FPGA-Gym_Library.md).
+If the environment you need is already available in the PEARL library, we provide a guide on ["How to Use the PEARL Library"](User_Guide/Use_the_PEARL_Library.md).

-If the environment you need is not available in the FPGA-Gym library, we provide instructions on ["How to Add New Environments Using the FPGA-Gym Template"](User_Guide/Write _Single_Environment_Compute_in_Verilog.md).
+If the environment you need is not available in the PEARL library, we provide instructions on ["How to Add New Environments Using the PEARL Template"](User_Guide/Write _Single_Environment_Compute_in_Verilog.md).

 Please see the ["How to Write Single Environment Compute in Verilog.md"](github/User_Guide) for details on how to add your own environment to the template.

 You can see an example in this [Video](https://www.bilibili.com/video/BV12tV4e1EVw/?vd_source=3bfa69ca5962fd1ea8f48c880ae9844c).
-We demo an example of PPO algorithm training based on FPGA-Gym.
+We demo an example of PPO algorithm training based on PEARL.

 You can see an example in this [Video](https://youtu.be/hgF3JZtLvZw).
-We demo an example of how to write an atari game seaquest based on FPGA-Gym in verilog.
+We demo an example of how to write an atari game seaquest based on PEARL in verilog.

 File include:
 1. VivadoProjectExample：